FIFA Beach Soccer World Cup: Tournament appearances

-Since the tournament's establishment in 2005, as of the 2021 World Cup, 39 countries have participated over the 11 competitions.
+Since the tournament's establishment in 2005, as of the 2025 World Cup, 44 countries have participated over the 13 competitions.
 Two countries have participated in all World Cups, which are Brazil and Japan.
-European teams have dominated in unique qualifiers by continent, since 10 of the 39 countries have been from Europe, double that of any other.
+European teams have dominated in unique qualifiers by continent, since 10 of the 44 countries have been from Europe.

 Eight countries who appeared in the precursor championships have failed to appear in a FIFA World Cup; Peru (5) appeared in the most competitions without yet attending a FIFA controlled World Cup.
-Meanwhile, Senegal (8) have appeared in the most FIFA sanctioned tournaments without having ever appeared in the old World Championships before 2005.
+Meanwhile, Senegal (9) have appeared in the most FIFA sanctioned tournaments without having ever appeared in the old World Championships before 2005.

 Attendance

 In all tournaments, one venue was used to host all matches, with the exception of 2009, when two venues were used.